 A review of my favorite Norwex Products that I have used for over 2 years now.

-Last year, I was introduced to Norwex Cleaning Products.
+A few years ago, I was introduced to Norwex Cleaning Products.
 To be perfectly honest, it has changed my cleaning life making it simpler, faster, and surprisingly cleaner.

 I have been asked a lot about our experiences since I wrote my Honest Norwex Review on their cloths.
 The short answer: Some products work like magic and I will probably never use anything else, but there have also been a few let downs.
 So today, I thought I would share our top 5 best norwex products and why.